king-lox2/restaurant-/README.md

 Fully responsive to screen sizes

-This project was achieved by the combination of HTML Pure CSS and JavaScript
+This project was achieved by the combination of HTML, Pure CSS and JavaScript

 Javascript was used to make the project dynamic you can check out the Live Site below